xhchrn/website/content/authors/admin/_index.md

   - course: BSc in Applied Mathematics
     institution: University of Science and Technology of China
     year: 2017
-  - course: BEng in Computer Science (Minor)
+  - course: BEng in Computer Science (Double)
     institution: University of Science and Technology of China
     year: 2017